-Applications submitted electronically via Grants.gov must be submitted no later than 4:30 p.m., Eastern Time, on the date referenced above.
+Applications submitted electronically must be submitted no later than 4:30 p.m., eastern time, on the date referenced above.

-ACF cannot accommodate transmission of applications by facsimile or email.
+ACF cannot accommodate transmission of applications by facsimile.

 Late Applications

 Applications that do not meet the requirements above are considered late applications.
 ACF shall notify each late applicant that its application will not be considered in the current competition.